KevinVillela/lovecraft/README.md

 directory.
 This will run all the tests in the `game/` directory.
 The client tests do not work right now, but in theory they could be run with `ng test` from the `client` directory.

+## Open bugs
+- Does not look good on small screens (those that don't have much horizontal space)
+- Sometimes people get kicked out when joining a game and must leave/reenter the game.